brandonyap/pats_api/README.md

 `error_log = syslog`

+In terminal do the following command to see error logs:

+`make log`

 ## PDO Setup
 In order to properly setup the database you will need to edit the `private/etc/php.ini` file.
 Go to the following line: